 Diagnostics

-Personally, I would have really liked everybody to be above 1,000.
-The sigma for the touchdown’s parameter is pretty small ESS of 519, but we are still a bit above the threshold where PyMC will yell at you.
+Personally, I would have really liked everybody to be above 1,000, but each parameter is well above the threshold where PyMC will yell at you which is good!

 For the most part these look pretty good everything looks wiggly and jumbled, which is generally a good sign for how well the sampler is doing.
 The slopes and HSGPs are a little less like a jumply mess.
 For the most part things are looking pretty good.